Trauma Informed Yoga Certification

 Led by Heather Hagaman, MA, C-IAYT & Maryam Ovissi, C-IAYT

-A 30-hour training program for yoga teachers, body workers, therapists, medical professionals, substance abuse counselors, social workers, teachers and first responders.
+This training program is designed for yoga teachers, bodyworkers, therapists, medical professionals, substance abuse counselors, social workers, teachers and first responders.

 This is a one-of-a-kind training that blends the ancient wisdom of Yoga with the modern science of Trauma recovery.
 Yoga has recognized the necessity of befriending all the layers of our being to achieve peace in this life.
 The greatest path to healing from trauma is through the process of befriending the whole being.